 - Named one of the Best Books of the Year by NPR, The Washington Post; O: The Oprah Magazine, Real Simple, Good Housekeeping, Vogue, Refinery29, and Buzzfeed

-The Dutch House.
-The book that is everything to me.
-In short, it's a family drama about two siblings, who more or less, grow up on their own and occasionally return to reminisce at their childhood home in the suburbs of Philadelphia, most often in the Fall around Thanksgiving.
+The Dutch House is the book that is everything to me.
+It’s a Read with Jenna Book Club pick that’s a family drama about two siblings, who more or less, grow up on their own and occasionally return to reminisce at their childhood home in the suburbs of Philadelphia, most often in the Fall around Thanksgiving.

 Friday Night Lights by H.G.
 Bissinger